outpaddling/libxtend/README.md

 ```
 The latter is regarded by C proponents as a purely cosmetic improvement, not
 worthy of the additional complexity required to support it in the C compiler.
+Either way, it's one line of code, and the meaning is clear.

 Note also that there is more than one way to interpret equality of
 strings (e.g. case sensitive or case insensitive), so we would either
 need another operator besides ==, some sort of "mode" setting,